Rapper Pop Smoke fatally shot in Hollywood Hills home invasion

 The rapper had retweeted a fan less than an hour before his death.

 "I am so distraught right now.
-May he rest in power," that fan tweeted Wednesday morning.
+May he rest in power," the fan tweeted Wednesday morning.
 "I can't stop crying."